History of the Traffic Light

 Knight’s lights were gas-fueled and controlled by local police.
-The first gas-lit traffic light was installed outside of the House of Parliament in London, England on December 10, 1868.
+The first gas-lit stoplight was installed outside of the House of Parliament in London, England, in December of 1868.

 The semaphore arms were used during the daytime to signal each side of traffic to stop.
 During the evening, however, police officers manually lit red or green lights to signal carriages to stop and go.
 Knight chose red as the signal for stop due to its general representation of danger, while green was chosen for its reassuring qualities.

 But as gas-powered lights are volatile, these early traffic signals caused serious injuries and accidents when they exploded or caught on fire.
 It wasn’t too long before Knight’s design was deemed a public health hazard and banned from the streets.